sameerkali/interview_practice_react/README.md

-# This was a private repository, but I believe it should help me, so why not help others?
+# This was a private repository, but I believe it should help me, so why not help others?Omit --global to set the identity only in this repository.